A guide to ice fountains

 Offering the perfect complement to heat-based spa facilities, ice fountains provide an invigorating touch of luxury to your spa day or overnight spa break.
 In this guide, we explain all you need to know about ice fountains, including the benefits they offer.
 We also highlight two superb packages that feature access to wonderfully chilly spa facilities.

 Forming part of a thermal suite, an ice fountain balances spa facilities that harness the wellness properties of extreme heat.
 They are the ideal way to cool down and chill out, as part of your spa experience.
-You will find ice fountains at many of our spas, including our exclusive four- and five-star luxury spas.
+You will find ice fountains at many of our spas, including our exclusive 4 and 5 star luxury spa hotels.

 Unlike other cold-based facilities, such as ice rooms, snow rooms and igloos, ice fountains do not usually involve entering an enclosed icy space.
 Instead, they comprise a fountain that continuously makes ice flakes, which fall from a chute into a bowl, from which guests can help themselves.
 The ice is rubbed on to the skin for topical cooling.